hasti2811/learning-computer-networking/README.md

 ### Step 3: SSH into the EC2 instance:

 Once the instance has launched, select the instance and click on connect then go to the SSH tab.
-On the terminal enter the directory with the pem key with the command cd: (directory_name)
+On the terminal enter the directory with the pem key with the command: cd (directory_name)

 <img src="images/ssh.png" alt="Screenshot" width="1264" height="588">